based on standard parts

 Teams are encouraged to go beyond the bench. iGEM teams incorporate ethics, sustainability, social justice and education to their projects by reaching out to their communities, performing risk assessment and proposing new laws and regulations.
 Successful projects consider how to contribute to the world surrounding them.

 Synthetic biology is a new field that can highly benefit from new software tools. iGEM teams develop new programs that can help design genetic circuits, find the right part for a project and construct algorithms for testing efficiency.
-These new resources are shared with the iGEM community and are made accesible to everyone.
+These new resources are shared with the iGEM community and are made accessible to everyone.

 Safety in iGEM is more than just maintaining standard lab practices and avoiding high risk organisms. iGEM teams follow a high standard of safe and responsible biological engineering.
 They are responsible for living up to the trust placed in them to design, build, and share biological devices safely.
 Teams must think carefully about the impact of their project, who will use it, who will benefit from it, and how will they safely dispose of it.

-While teams are responsible of complying to the safety rules of their labs and the biosafety standards of their countries, the iGEM safety program helps them by providing guidelines and offering resources and advice.
+While teams are responsible of complying to the safety rules of their labs and the biosafety standards of their countries, the iGEM safety program helped them by providing guidelines and offering resources and advice.

 The purpose of the iGEM tracks is to help students focus their research projects.
 The subjects areas encompassed by the tracks aim to solve crucial global challenges; for examples, students have worked on projects related to environmental bioremediation, new medical delivery systems, and alternative energy sources using synthetic biology.